fan2/mkdocs/docs/blog/posts/toolchain/mainstream-compiler.md

 [C Language Features](https://clang.llvm.org/docs/UsersManual.html#c-language-features)

-[llvm-libc](https://libc.llvm.org/) is an incomplete, upcoming, ABI independent C standard library designed by and for the LLVM project.
+[The LLVM C Library](https://libc.llvm.org/) is an incomplete, upcoming, ABI independent C standard library designed by and for the LLVM project.

+!!! warning "libc incompleteness"

+    The `libc` is not complete.
+If you need a fully functioning C library right now, you should continue to use your standard system libraries.

 Xcode Project Settings | Language | C Language Dialect 对应 project.pbxproj 中 buildSettings 字典的 key = `GCC_C_LANGUAGE_STANDARD`。